A&S 50 Challenge - Drachenwald

 3.4) Embroidery - Satin Stitch

-roundels for Anya’s Laurel cloak (leaves)
+embroidery technique - for the roundels for Anya’s Laurel cloak (leaves)

 3.5) Embroidery - ‘diapered‘ work